-1. KEEPER at the place of departure - Name and address (if different from the organiser mentioned in section (1)(") 2.
-Place and Member State of departure (b) 3.
+1. KEEPER at the place of departure - Name and ad dress (if different from the organiser m entioned in section (1)(°) 2.
+2. Place and Member State of departure (^b) 3.
 Date and time of first animal loading (^b) 4.
 Number of animals loaded (^b) 5.
 Identification of the means of transport 6.
-I, the keeper of the animals at the place of departure, hereby declare that I have been present at the loading of the animals.
-According to my knowledge, at the time of loading the above mentioned animals were fit for transport and the facilities and procedures for handling the animals were in accordance with the provisions of Regulation (EC) No 1/2005 on the protection of animals during transport and related operations.
-7. Signature of the keeper at the place of departure 8.
-ADDITIONAL CHECKS AT DEPARTURE 9.
-VETERINARIAN at the place of departure (name and address)
+I, the keeper of the animals at the place of departu to my knowledge, at the time of loading the above handling the animals were in accordance with the transport and related operations. mentioned animals were fit for transpo ort and the facilities and procedures for 7.
+Signature of the keeper at the place of departure 8.
+8. ADDITIONAL CHECKS AT DEPARTURE 9.
+VETERINARIAN at the place of departure (name a nd address)